 Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: August 2023

-Pralsetinib is the second RET-targeted therapy drug available in the United States.
+Gavretois the second RET-targeted therapy drug available in the United States.
 The other drug is RetevmoTM (selpercatinib).
 Having another drug available gives people with NSCLC more potential treatment options.1

-How does pralsetinib work?
+How does Gavreto work?

-What are the possible side effects of pralsetinib?
+What are the possible side effects?